An Edible Mosaic™

 Hermione obtained a permission slip to check out Moste Potente Potions from Gilderoy Lockhart, pretending that she wanted to read this book to better understand his books.

-Once Herminone found the recipe for Polyjuice Potion, she said:
+Once Herminone found the recipe for Polyjuice Potion, she talks about what’s in it:

 “This is the most complicated potion I’ve ever seen.
 Lacewing flies, leeches, fluxweed, and knotgrass.
 Well, they’re easy enough, they’re in the student store-cupboard, we can help ourselves…Oooh, look powdered horn of a bicorn – don’t know where we’re going to get that – shredded skin of a boomslang – that’ll be tricky too – and of course a bit of whoever we want to change into.”